inaimathi/langnostic/resources/posts/antler--day-08.md

 - An `Insight` is a realization that helps us see a business or product in a new light.
 Used to inform hypotheses, features, strategies.
 - An `Insight` moves you from a "Could" to a "Should" unambiguously in the space of idea evaluation
-- There are three ategories of `Insight`s:
+- There are three categories of `Insight`s:
   - Company level
   - Industry level
   - Channel level

 #### Examples of `Insight`

 - [Delta](https://www.delta.com/): commercial flying is a race to the bottom (industry level insight).
 Rewarding loyalty generously creates a consumer that will trust you across their spend (company level insight).
-Their loyalty program/amenities is probably more profitable than their flights at this ponit.
+Their loyalty program/amenities is probably more profitable than their flights at this point.
 - [Peloton](https://www.onepeloton.ca/): Fitness companies don't compete with other gyms, they compete with inaction that prevents people from going to the gym in the first place.
 - [AirBnB](https://www.airbnb.ca/): A market is only as strong as its' weakest interaction and your only recourse is to solve a problem after it happens.